MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/IntercompanyVendorInvoiceforNonStockScenario.md

 To utilize the capabilities outlined in this article, it is necessary to activate the features **Enable subcontract actuals processing with Project Operations for resource-based scenarios** and **Enable Intercompany Vendor invoices for resource-based/non-stocked scenarios** within the Feature Management workspace.

+## Minimum version required

+To use this feature for **Microsoft Dynamics 365 Project Operations non-stocked/resource-based scenarios**, the following versions are required:

+**Project Operations Dataverse** version 4.76.0.0 or later.
+**Dynamics 365 Finance** version 10.0.38 or later.

 ## Create and post intercompany vendor invoice
 **USPM**, the lending legal entity, must create and post the intercompany vendor invoice for a project from **GBPM**, the borrowing legal entity.
 This **vendor invoice** represents the outsourced labor and expense that were performed by vendors that are paid by USPM.